4front/memory-cache-stream/README.md

 // Pipe out of the cache
 memoryCache.readStream(key)
 	.pipe(process.stdout);

+// Pipe into a cache
+fs.createReadStream('file.txt')
+	.pipe(memoryCache.writeStream(key, 60))
+	.on('finish', done);

-// Pipe into the cache and out to stdout fs.createReadStream('file.txt')
+// Pipe into the cache and through to stdout fs.createReadStream('file.txt')
 	.pipe(memoryCache.writeThrough(key, 60))
 	.pipe(process.stdout);